Witiko/doctoral-thesis/main.md

 \end{equation}
 %
-This decreased the size of the token embeddings 16× and allowed the use of fast bitwise arithmetic for their manipulatiob.
+This decreased the size of the token embeddings 16× and allowed the use of fast bitwise arithmetic for their manipulation.

 ##### Positional Model